 The Vibram XS-Trek technology from the outsole provides remarkable traction and grip on all kind of surfaces.
 Icy?
 Muddy?
 Rocky?
 Dusty?
 The outsole of this shoes will allow you to navigate all kind of terrains with ease, including great grip over wet and slippery surfaces.
 The technical compound of the outsole is made to last and the wide platform brings extra stability.

-A combination of a SSL (Saucony SuperLite) EVA midsole and a PowerGrid heel insert make this shoe very comfortable.
-The components of the SSL EVA maximize the rebound, so you can have softer landings and more powerful take offs.
-The PowerGrid heel insert cushions your heel when landing, providing extra protection while running on all kinds of terrains.
+A combination of an SSL (Saucony SuperLite) EVA midsole and a PowerGrid heel insert make this shoe very comfortable.
+The components of the SSL EVA maximize the rebound, so you can have softer landings and more powerful takeoffs.
+The PowerGrid heel inserts cushions your heel when landing, providing extra protection while running on all kinds of terrains.
 Both technologies are light and highly durable.

 the foot.
-These shoes also comes with a Toe Shell in the front.
+These shoes also come with a Toe Shell in the front.
 It will keep your toes safer while bringing extra durability to the upper.

 and hot spots increase when excess of humidity stays inside the shoe.
 Also, as the human body loses a lot of heat through the feet, keeping your feet cool and dry will improve the overall temperature of your body.